cyrex562/zeromq/notes.md

       inter-thread communication across the inproc transport
         * ZMQ_PAIR
-    * peer-to-peer pattern: connect a peer to multiple peers. each peer can send and receive messages.Peers can mix and match connect and bind on the same socket.
+    * peer-to-peer pattern: connect a peer to multiple peers. each peer can send and receive messages.Peers can mix and match connect and Bind on the same socket.
         * ZMQ_PEER
     * channel pattern: thread-safe version of the exclusive-pair pattern
         * ZMQ_CHANNEL